Council of the Federation

+The council meets at least twice a year, with an annual summer conference held in the jurisdiction of the Chair, which rotates annually between premiers; and at least one other meeting at a location determined by the Council.
+The Council also meets via teleconference periodically throughout the year.

 History

-The idea for a body akin to the Council of the Federation had long been present, but suggestions did not come to fruition until after Quebec Premier Jean Charest raised the concept again during preparation for negotiations with the federal government.
+The idea for a body akin to the Council of the Federation had long been present, but suggestions did not come to fruition until after Quebec premier Jean Charest raised the concept again during preparation for negotiations with the federal government.
 The idea was for the first time embraced by all the premiers and the council was formed, its foundation being announced on December 5, 2003, in Charlottetown, Prince Edward Island.
-This location was significant because Charlottetown was in 1864 the venue for the Charlottetown Conference (the first step towards Canadian Confederation).
+This location was significant because Charlottetown was, in 1864, the venue for the Charlottetown Conference (the first step towards Canadian Confederation).

 The first test of the council's united front occurred between September 13 and 16, 2004, when the premiers met with Prime Minister Paul Martin to discuss reforms to Canada's universal healthcare program.
 The premiers remained united and in the end won $41 billion of federal funding for healthcare over the next ten years.

-The 2008 meetings of the Council took place in Quebec City, which was celebrating its 400th birthday as a settlement.
+The 2008 meetings of the council took place in Quebec City, which was celebrating its 400th anniversary as a settlement.
 At the meeting all premiers agreed to amendments to the Agreement on Internal Trade to create greater labour mobility between the provinces and territories, which came into force on January 1, 2009.

 The 2009 meetings of the council took place in Regina, Saskatchewan.
 The agenda was dominated by economic matters including trade issues with the United States and formulating a post-recession interprovincial economic strategy.

-On February 20, 2010, the council met with their American counterpart, the National Governors Association, in a Washington, D.C. hotel, for an hour-long session entitled "Common Border, Common Ground" to talk about issues such as environment and trade.
-Also attending this meeting were Lisa P. Jackson, of the United States Environmental Protection Agency (EPA), and Larry Summers, U.S. President Barack Obama's economic advisor.
+On February 20, 2010, the council met with their American counterpart, the National Governors Association, in Washington, D.C., for an hour-long session entitled "Common Border, Common Ground" to talk about issues such as environment and trade.
+Also attending this meeting were Lisa P. Jackson, of the United States Environmental Protection Agency (EPA), and Larry Summers, U.S. president Barack Obama's economic advisor.
 The Canadian premiers commented on how much more open the Obama administration was to confronting and solving problems, compared to his predecessor, George W. Bush.